learn-co-curriculum/dsc-regression-model-validation-lab/README.md

 - Compare training and testing errors to determine if model is over or underfitting

-## Let's use our Boston Housing Data again!
+## Let's use our Ames Housing Data again!

-This time, let's only include the variables that were previously selected using recursive feature elimination.
 We included the code to preprocess below.

 ```python